legendarycode3/whitelist-smart-contract/README.md

 ## ** Usage Guide (How to use - When using Remix IDE)**

 ## Why This Matters (Whitelist Smart Contract)
+Whitelist Smart Contracts (or Allowlist Smart Contracts) in Web3 are critical because

 ## Security Considerations